GUIDED TOURS FAQS

-We have a diverse mix of sea kayaks made by Necky, Current Designs and Wilderness Systems.
+We have a diverse mix of sea kayaks made by Necky, Current Designs, Boreal Designs, and Wilderness Systems.
 All of our kayaks have rudders or skegs.
 We have kayaks for all skill levels and most body sizes.
 Most of our boats are rotomolded (plastic) and a few are fiberglass.
 Let us know if you have a boat preference; it's likely we can assign you the boat you'd like to use.

 Q: Do I need to tip my guide?

-No, only if you want to and feel that it's deserved.
+Only if you want to and feel that it's deserved.
 Tips are never expected, but always appreciated.